Turkish Walnut Kadayif (Vegan)

 You’ll only need a few basic ingredients to make this dessert.

-150g vegan butter – You can use either slightly salted or unsalted vegan butter.
-I used the unsalted Flora plant butter, but any vegan butter will do.
-I wouldn’t recommend substituting the vegan butter for oil as it won’t create the same texture or give the same flavour.
+Butter – You can use either slightly salted or unsalted vegan butter.
+I used the unsalted Flora plant-based butter, but any vegan butter will do.

-130g walnuts - You can decide how fine you want the texture to be, but for this recipe I have used roughly chopped walnuts.
+Walnuts - You can decide how fine you want the texture to be, but for this recipe I have used roughly chopped walnuts.
+Alternatively, you can use chopped pistachios.

-30g crushed pistachios – I’ve used pistachio slivers as garnish, but you can also use crushed pistachios or any other nut of your choice.
+Crushed pistachios – I’ve used ground pistachio as garnish, but you can also use crushed pistachios or any other nut of your choice.

 HOW TO MAKE KADAYIF